sparks-cam/sparks-cam.github.io/_projects/url-reputation-playbook.md

 - Results may vary based on human interpretation
 - Analyst notes often lack standardized context
 - Adversaries move faster than humans can click

-I wanted to build something that felt like:

-> “Sysmon logic for URL triage — secure defaults, fast decisions, consistent outcomes.”

 ---